Prequel Tips

 Share this article

-These personal statements can take many different formats; some are open-ended long-form essays and some may be short answer questions.
+These personal statements can take many different formats; some are open-ended, long-form essays, and some may be short-answer questions.
 Both require reading between the lines on what the person who will be deciding your admittance is truly looking for.
+Understanding the underlying expectations is key.

 We’re here to debunk that for you with 5 tips on how to approach any application you will ever write!